Microsoft Teams Town Hall: Attendee Pack, Cost, and Alternatives

 SlideSync as a flexible alternative

 - EU hosting and GDPR-compliant.
-Data processing exclusively within the European Union — relevant for regulated industries, listed companies, and anyone with data residency as a hard requirement.
+Data processing exclusively within the European Union — relevant for regulated industries, listed companies and anyone with data residency as a hard requirement.

-SlideSync vs. Microsoft Teams Town Hall
+SlideSync vs. Microsoft Teams Town Hall compared

-| Capability | SlideSync | Microsoft Teams Town Hall |
+| Feature | SlideSync | Microsoft Teams Town Hall |

 |---|---|---|

-| Default capacity | flexible per event | 3,000 attendees |
+| Standard capacity | flexible per event | 3,000 attendees |

-| Scaling beyond 3,000 | included in event package | Attendee Packs required (per organizer) |
+| Scaling above 3,000 | included in the event package | Attendee Packs required (per person) |

-| Pricing structure | per event or subscription (monthly/annual) | per-organizer license with term |
+| Pricing structure | per event or subscription (monthly/annual) | per-person license with a term |

-| Min. contract term | flexible from one event | de facto 1 year |
+| Min. contract term | flexible from a single event | de facto 1 year |

-| Phone support | included in every subscription and event package | via Unified support contract |
+| Phone support | included in every subscription and event package | via Unified Support contract |

-| Dedicated live support on event day | flexible hourly add-on | only via Teams Events Hosting Assistance or Advanced Production Service (paid, two-week lead time, Unified support contract required) |
+| Dedicated live support on the event day | flexible, as an hourly add-on | only via Teams Events Hosting Assistance or Advanced Production Service (paid, two-week lead time, Unified Support contract required) |

 | Hosting / data location | Europe (GDPR-compliant) | Microsoft tenant (selectable) |